sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=Tz6V33LEFtY&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy involves investing in either the S&P 500 (ticker: SPY) or gold (ticker: GLD) based on their performance over the previous three months.
-Each month, the asset with the better percentage return is selected for investment.
-Starting with $100,000 in 2005, the portfolio grew to $920,000 by leveraging this momentum-based approach.
-This strategy demonstrates strong historical returns, suggesting its effectiveness.
+### Summary of Main Points:

+- **Trading Products**: The strategy involves trading two assets: the S&P 500 (ticker: SPY) and gold (ticker: GLD).

+- **Indicators Used**: A 3-month lookback period is employed to measure momentum based on percentage performance.

+- **Strategy Details**:
+  - The asset with the best performance over the last 3 months is selected for a long position.
+  - The portfolio is rebalanced monthly, reallocating the entire investment to the outperforming asset each month.

+- **Backtest Performance**:
+  - A hypothetical investment of $100,000 in 2005 would have grown to $920,000 by the end of the period.
+  - The strategy demonstrates a strong performance, suggesting that momentum-based investing can be effective in this context.

+- **Conclusions**:
+  - Momentum trading on a 3-month horizon appears to be a viable and profitable approach for these two assets.
+  - The backtest results indicate that consistently allocating to the outperforming asset has delivered significant returns over time.
 </details>

 <details>